erandu/DLNAcontainer/README.md

 ###  Network integration with Macvlan driver (Recommanded)

-Using this mode, you integrate the container to the physical network.
-The container have a fix IP address and there is no need of port-mapping.
+Using this mode, the container is integrated to the physical network.
+The container have a fixed IP address and there is no need of port-mapping.
 This mode required Docker 1.12 at least.

 1st Step :
 ```